-Despite the fact that it’s a remarkably modern country, when it comes to Wi-Fi in Japan staying connected is often more challenging than travelers imagine.
+Despite the fact that it’s a remarkably modern country, when it comes to Wi-Fi in Japan, staying connected is often more challenging than travelers imagine.

+Wi-Fi and mobile phone service are among the most common questions about Japan that we get.
 So we’ve put together this brief guide to help you get the most out of your Japan adventure by ensuring you have Wi-Fi access when you need it most.

-Originally written in 2014, this post was updated and republished on May 3, 2020.
+Originally written in 2014, this post was updated and republished on February 13, 2026 .

 Wi-Fi is Not Ubiquitous in Japan